 Mainly used in curries, soups and sauces, coconut milk is a common ingredient across Southeast Asia.
 It’s made from mature coconuts, and adds a creamy sweetness to many traditional dishes mainly across Malaysia, Thailand and Indonesia.

-Sweet soy sauce is used to add sweetness and saltiness to the cuisine.
-It is made from fermented soybeans, sugar, and salt, and is a key component of many Southeast Asian sauces and marinades.
+Sweet soy sauce is used to add sweetness and saltiness to cuisine, like a noodle or rice dish.
+It's made from fermented soybeans, sugar, and salt, and is a key component of many Southeast Asian sauces and marinades.
 This sauce is used in cuisine like steamed rice and rice noodles, complimenting ingredients like bean sprouts, fried egg, fried tofu and much more!

 Southeast Asian desserts are known for their unique flavours and ingredients.
 The most popular desserts include mango and sticky rice, and cendol - a must-try for any sweet tooth.